Consensys/go-corset/README.md

 The `go-corset trace` command allows ones to inspect and/or manipulate a given trace file in various ways.
-For example, one can obtain statistical information such as the total number of cells contained within; or, the number of unique elements in a given column; or, to print the values of certain columns on specific rows; or, to convert the trace file into a different format (e.g. JSON) or trim the trace file in some way (e.g. keeping only the first `n` rows, etc); or, to view any metadata embedded within the trace file.
+For example, one can obtain statistical information such as the total number of cells; or, the number of unique elements in a given column; or, print the values of certain columns on specific rows; or, convert the trace file into a different format (e.g. JSON); or, trim the trace file in some way (e.g. keeping only the first `n` rows, etc); or, view any metadata embedded within the trace file when it was generated.

 Useful options here include: